mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 ---

-### Q26: Data Accessibility for AI
+### Q22: Data Accessibility for AI

-**What This Question Measures**: This question measures whether AI tools can access internal systems for context.
-AI with full context (repos, docs, schemas) generates higher-quality code than AI working in isolation.
+**What This Measures**: Can your AI tools access internal context to give better suggestions?

+**Examples of internal context**: Your codebase, Confluence/Notion docs, Jira tickets, database schemas, API documentation, architecture diagrams

-- [ ] 0 - Data not accessible to AI tools
+- [ ] 0 - AI has no access to internal data (only public knowledge)
-- [ ] 1 - Minimal internal data integration
+- [ ] 1 - AI can see current file only
-- [ ] 2 - Basic access to documentation/schema
+- [ ] 2 - AI can access your codebase (repos) and basic docs
-- [ ] 3 - AI connected to internal systems
+- [ ] 3 - AI connected to multiple internal systems (repos + docs + tickets)
-- [ ] 4 - Full context: repos + docs + wikis + schemas
+- [ ] 4 - Full context: AI sees your codebase, documentation, wikis, schemas, and historical decisions
 - [ ] N/A - Not applicable

 **Your Score: _____**

 ---

-### Q27: Developer Workflow Quality & Ease of Delivery
+### Q23: Developer Workflow Quality

-**What This Question Measures**: This question measures how easy or difficult it is for developers to build, test, and deploy software in their daily work.
-Well-designed workflows reduce friction and allow teams to focus on delivery and effective use of AI; poor workflows waste developer time on tooling, setup, and manual steps instead of real engineering work.
+**What This Measures**: Ease of building, testing, and deploying software.

 - [ ] 0 - Daily work is mostly manual or painful
-- [ ] 1 - Basic workflows exist, but with frequent friction
+- [ ] 1 - Basic workflows exist, frequent friction
 - [ ] 2 - Workflows exist; ~50% of teams benefit
 - [ ] 3 - Well-defined workflows; solid developer experience
 - [ ] 4 - Highly efficient workflows; teams deliver independently